A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Introduction

+Our canonical learning algorithms can be fairly easily translated into evolution algorithms demonstrating that every concept class $C$ SQ-learnable with respect to a distribution $D$, is evolvable monotonically over $D$ (Th.~\ref{th:evolve-LSQ}) when the performance is measured using the quadratic loss.
 While we do not know how to extend this general method to the more robust distribution-independent evolvability, we show that the underlying ideas can be useful for this purpose as well.
-Namely, we prove distribution-independent and monotone evolvability of Boolean disjunctions (or conjunctions) using a simple and natural mutation algorithm (Th.\ \ref{th:evolve-disj}).
+Namely, we prove distribution-independent and monotone evolvability of Boolean disjunctions (or conjunctions) using a simple and natural mutation algorithm (Th.~\ref{th:evolve-disj}).
 The mutation algorithm is based on slight adjustments of the contribution of each of the Boolean variables while bounding the total value of contributions (which corresponds to the projection step).

-Both of these results are based on measuring fitness of a hypothesis using the quadratic loss function.
+The stronger properties of the quadratic loss function on real-valued hypotheses were first exploited in Michael's algorithm for evolving decision lists \cite{Michael:07}.
+The model in that work is slightly different from ours as it uses representations of unbounded range (versus the $[-1,1]$ range in our work) and a scaled quadratic loss function (with the scale determined by the desired accuracy of the evolution algorithm).
+Hence the result in \cite{Michael:07} will not hold in the model we consider here (which was defined in \cite{Feldman:09robust}).
+The analysis in his work relies heavily on the particular properties the Fourier transform of decision lists when learned over the uniform distribution and is not directly related to the broad setting we consider here.
 Formal definitions of the model and the results are given in Section \ref{sec:apply-evolve}.